marko-js/marko/docs/core-tags.md

 #### Iterating over an objects properties

 Much like the [`for...in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop in javascript, providing an `in` attribute will iterate over the provided objects properties.
-For convenience both the current property name and its value will be provided as [tag parameters](./syntax.md#tag-body-parameters).
+The current property name and its value will be provided as [tag parameters](./syntax.md#tag-body-parameters).

 ```marko
 <ul>